SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-PowerShellGet-3.0.md

 `Update-PSResource` will update all resources to most recent minor version by default.
-A `-AllowMajorVersionChange` switch will allow updating to newer major versions.
+A `-OnlyMinorUpdates` switch will allow only updating to newer minor version.
 If the installed resource is a pre-release, it will automatically update to latest prerelease or stable version (if available).